 Click the link above and

 continue planning with your team

 - Merriam-Webster’s definition of “plan”

-- For large plans or larger teams, there are more sophisticated (and complex) methods for creating and managing them.
+- For large plans or larger teams, there are more advanced (and complex) methods for creating and managing them.
 Contact support (you received that information when you signed up) and ask me about them.
 I’ll happily work with you to help you choose tools that may be best for you.
 Here’s some other ways to manage complex work and plans with multiple team members.